 When the Moon completely covers the Sun on August 2, 2027, it’s going to be the event of a lifetime — because this eclipse offers the longest duration of totality (6m 23s) for the next 87 years.
-And you’ll be able to witness this eclipse’s extra-long totality in royal style — with cold beverages, ample shade, and air conditioning close at hand — on one of three exciting tours offered by Sky & Telescope and Insight Cruises.
+And you’ll be able to witness this eclipse’s extra-long totality in royal style — with cold beverages, ample shade, and air conditioning close at hand — on one of four exciting tours offered by Sky & Telescope and Insight Cruises.

 The path of totality crosses the heart of Egypt and almost directly over Luxor, the famed ancient city of Thebes that served as the great capital of Upper Egypt during the New Kingdom.
 Today Luxor is a thriving metropolis of more than 125,000 that straddles the mighty Nile and serves as centrally located portal to some of the country’s most amazing archaeological treasures.

 To enrich your stay in Egypt, you can join an optional program of excursions to a choice selection of the Luxor region’s monuments, temples, and tombs.
 You’ll also have the option to enjoy captivating educational presentations by leading authorities on Egyptian archaeoastronomy and on the key aspects of civil engineering that made Ancient Egypt’s sophisticated civilization possible.